BEFORE, THE HERE & AFTER

 The projection is primarily autonomous, the forms are born from a set of conditions set to create their own life cycle.

-The soundscape influences some behavior, it is an environment for generative art.
+The soundscape influences some behaviour, it is an environment for generative art.
 Collaged from field recordings taken around Bexhill with generative melodies constructed by Ian Carter and Nicola Kearey from the band Stick in the Wheel.

 Before, The Here & After was commissioned by 18 Hours for Bexhill After Dark